dyhes/zulip/docs/production/upgrade-or-modify.md

 git push origin +acme-branch
 ```

-- Log in to your Zulip server and configure and use
+- Log in to your Aloha server and configure and use
   [upgrade-zulip-from-git][] to install the changes; remember to
   configure `git_repo_url` to point to your fork on GitHub and run it as
   `upgrade-zulip-from-git acme-branch`.